Download the Ways Quick Reference Sheet for Faculty

 When to apply

 Before submitting your course, you need to understand how the Ways of Thinking, Ways of Doing (Ways) program works.
-Courses must be a minimum of 3-units and it must be offered for a letter grade to be certified for Ways, except for Way-CE.
+Courses must be a minimum of 3-units and it must be offered for a letter grade except when a letter grade option is not offered and only “Satisfactory/No Credit” is available.
+Courses offered “Letter or Credit/No Credit” must be taken for a letter grade.
 Please visit the About page to learn more about the Ways general education breadth requirement, what is required of students, and how the Ways program works with other programs and majors.

 You may submit a new course for Ways certification at any time.
 Courses are reviewed on a rolling monthly basis and uploaded to Explore Courses on a rolling basis, except during the summer when the Breadth Governance Board, who oversees the Ways program, does not meet.
 If you want a course to appear in Explore Courses by the first day of Open Enrollment, you must submit the course no later than the quarterly deadline below.
 We encourage you to submit the course as early as possible in the event the board needs a bit more information about your syllabus and/or course, so this does not delay the certification of your course.
 Courses which have been previously certified for Ways do not need to be resubmitted at this time.

 The deadlines for submitting new courses for AY 2022-23 are listed below.
 Depending on the Breadth Governance Board meeting dates, the dates may be revised although they will be no earlier than the dates listed below.

 Deadlines for Submitting New Courses AY 2022-23*

 Autumn Quarter (AY 2023-24) - May 12, 2023

 *Tentative dates and may be adjusted closer to the time frame.